Kolkata civic polls: Left pins hope on Red Volunteers to recover lost ground | Politics

 - India

-Pushed to the margins of West Bengal politics; the CPI(M)-led Left Front is pinning hopes on its young brigade of 'Red Volunteers' to recover its lost ground among the urban electorate in the upcoming Kolkata civic polls.
+Pushed to the margins of West Bengal politics, the CPI(M)-led Left Front is pinning hopes on its young brigade of 'Red Volunteers' to recover lost ground among the urban electorate in the upcoming Kolkata civic polls.

 It had last won civic polls in the metropolis in 2005.